 TRWA works to protect and restore water quality in the watershed.
-A team of trained volunteers conducts monthly water quality monitoring at 19 sites in the watershed from March to November.
+A team of trained volunteers conduct monthly water quality monitoring at 20 sites in the watershed from April to October.
 Results are tested at the Veolia Water Treatment Plant in Taunton.
 We hope to expand the number of test sites in the future.
 Data collected in this program strengthens our ability to provide comments to the Environmental Protection Agency on draft discharge permits for wastewater treatment plants to insure that harmful levels of nitrogen and other pollutants in the river and its tributaries will be reduced.

 Help People Connect To The River And The Watershed’s Natural Resources.

 TRWA sponsors outdoor trips and other events that provide opportunities for residents and visitors to experience and enjoy the outstanding and irreplaceable natural resources in southeastern Massachusetts.
-Upcoming events include:
+Events include:

-Angler Education/Family Fishing Day: Sunday, July 24, 2015, noon to 3 pm at Dighton Rock State Park in Berkley.
-This day is a family event where people learn more about the river and how to enjoy its many benefits.
+Angler Education/Family Fishing Day: Generally held in July.
+This family event enables participants to learn more about the river and how to enjoy its many benefits.
 Mass Wildlife provides instruction in fishing techniques and the day includes seining in the river to identify its inhabitants.

 Provide Information To The Public About The Values Of The River And Watershed.

-TRWA conducts its Annual Meeting, open to the public in October.
+Annual Meeting: TRWA conducts its Annual Meeting open to the public each November.
 The meeting includes reports on the year’s activities and issues of concern as well as opportunities for public involvement.
-In addition TRWA recently redesigned its website to increase our interaction with TRWA members and the public to share information about watershed news and ongoing events.
+Check the calendar for details.
+In addition, TRWA uses its website and Facebook to increase interaction with TRWA members and the public to share information about watershed news and ongoing events.